Lucky-dev1085/UNA-template/README.md

 	- `44` - popup page, without any headers and footers
 	- `150` - transition page with redirect to display some msg, like 'please wait', without headers footers

-Module renaming
+## Module renaming

 To use this module you need to rename it to your own.
 You need to think of how you name your template module and your name and your company name also know as vendor.

-You can use search and replace in PHP, XML and SQL files in the following order to clone module just in minutes, keep in mind that it's case sensitive and you can use letters and number only.
+You can use search and replace in PHP, XML and SQL files to clone module just in minutes, keep in mind that it's case sensitive and you can use letters and number only.
 Note that full vendor name and module name in lower case are path to your module.

-You need replace :
+You need replace:
 - `vnd` - with your own short vendor name
 - `vendor` - with your own full vendor name
 - `modulename` - with your own module name

+In the following order:
 1. `co_flowers` to `vnd_modulename`
 2. `CoFlowers` to `VndModulename`
 3. `Flowers` to `Modulename`